sJhonny-e/WeatheReact/README.md

 * Add the option for the user to choose a location and timeframe - this functionality is already implemented by the server; just need to add the options to choose locations and time frames on the client side.
 * Better way to mock dependencies - Currently there's an awkward and ugly way in which we mock the `WeatherRepository` when testing the `Application` component.
 This needs to change to a less intrusive way of mocking dependency modules.
 * Test the `WeatherRepository` by mocking `$.http`
+* Clean up the dependency list to make it a bit more sane (currently it takes ~10 minutes to install, and has over 100K files!!)